Coffee and High Blood Pressure

 ANNUAL REVIEW OF NUTRITION 17:305-324 (1997)

 Here`s some more good news for all coffee lovers!
-Recorded in the Archives of Internal Medicine, we learn that drinking an additional cup of coffee, especially decaffeinated coffee, or tea could reduce the risks of developing diabetes type 11 by 7%.
-Rachel Huxley along with a team of researchers discovered that data from 18 studies were showing the existance of an association between these beverages and diabetes type 2, a contributing factor to high blood pressure.
+Recorded in the Archives of Internal Medicine, we learn that drinking an additional cup, especially decaffeinated, could reduce the risks of developing diabetes type 11 by 7%.
+Rachel Huxley along with a team of researchers discovered that data from 18 studies were showing the existence of an association between these beverages and diabetes type 2, a contributing factor to hypertension.Great news!
+For all you coffee drinkers out there, it looks like coffee and high blood pressure are not really an issue and drinking it in moderation is safe, so go ahead and enjoy your cuppa.
+Don’t forget though, like everything else, one needs to exercise balance.
+Too much of a good thing can disturb that balance.
+Such as Acidosis.

 Acidosis